 CONFLICT OF INTEREST

-It shall be each Member’s responsibility to disclose to the PAB Chairman from time to time any interests of such Member which constitute, in such Member’s reasonable opinion, an actual or perceived conflict of interest with their functions as a Member and in such circumstances such Member may absent themselves from voting.
-If the PAB Chairman decides (after consultation with other Members (if necessary) including but not limited to circumstances where a Member does not volunteer to absent themselves from voting on such matters) that a Member has an actual or perceived conflict of interest then the PAB Chairman may determine whether the Member in question should be required to absent themselves from particular Committee business and/or whether a recommendation should be made to the Panel that such Member be removed as a Member.
-Any decision of the PAB Chairman (and/or the Panel) in this regard shall be final and binding.
+It shall be each Member’s responsibility to disclose to the PAB Chair from time to time any interests of such Member which constitute, in such Member’s reasonable opinion, an actual or perceived conflict of interest with their functions as a Member and in such circumstances such Member may absent themselves from voting.
+If the PAB Chair decides (after consultation with other Members (if necessary) including but not limited to circumstances where a Member does not volunteer to absent themselves from voting on such matters) that a Member has an actual or perceived conflict of interest then the PAB Chair may determine whether the Member in question should be required to absent themselves from particular Committee business and/or whether a recommendation should be made to the Panel that such Member be removed as a Member.
+Any decision of the PAB Chair (and/or the Panel) in this regard shall be final and binding.

 Responsibility